ibm-cloud-docs/power-iaas-cli-plugin/cli-release-notes.md

 # Release notes
 {: #release-notes}

-Use these release notes to learn about the latest changes to the {{site.data.keyword.powerSysFull}} CLI plug-in.
+Use these release notes to learn about the latest changes to the IBM {{site.data.keyword.powerSysFull}} CLI plug-in.
 {: shortdesc}